Registration opens on Sept 1st of each year.

 Attend the Developmental Referee Clinic, in conjunction with the National Clinics, presented by the National Officials Commission.
 This clinic is designed for new referees and enhancing the skill levels of veteran non-National referees.
 Registration is through VolleyballRefTraining.com.
 Look for registration announcements on the Region website Officials landing page and/or from your team leader late November/early December.
 Please note: non-National level officials will incur a small registration fee.

-2. Attend a wave(s) at the designated December pre-season tournament Practical Training Clinic:
+2. Attend a wave(s) at the designated December pre-season tournament Practical Training Clinic (AZ Kick Off, December 14th-15th):

 For Regional II Officials: Attending this clinic satisfies the on-court practical portion of your required annual training.
-To sign up for this clinic, contact Milka Steiner for assignment.
+For more information on this clinic, contact Ron Pelham.
 In the event you cannot attend this practical clinic, you can satisfy your training requirement by officiating your first wave assignment of the season under observation and with no compensation.

 For Regional I Officials: Attending this clinic satisfies the "Practical observations and mentoring of Provisional or other Regional Referees as directed by the Referee Director" portion of your requirements to retain your rating.
-To sign up for this clinic, contact Milka Steiner for assignment.
+For more information on this clinic, contact Ron Pelham.
 In the event you cannot attend this practical clinic, contact Jim Feickert, the Referee Training Director, for other options.

 Online Clinic Deadlines: The following dates area deadlines for completing the online training with the AZ Region Officials' Division: